HVAC replacement cost in NYC, residential and commercial (2026 guide).

 VRF replacement cost in NYC ranges $45,000 to $400,000+.

 VRF (Variable Refrigerant Flow) replacement cost depends on zone count, refrigerant transition (R-410A to R-454B), and whether the existing branch boxes and line sets are reusable.
 A 10-zone replacement on an existing City Multi platform runs $45,000 to $75,000.
 A full 30-zone replacement on a Class A office tower runs $200,000 to $400,000 and higher.
-Crane day, after-hours install surcharge, and DOB permits price separately.
+Rigging day, after-hours install surcharge, and DOB permits price separately.

 Same equipment, different borough.